1999 Sydney hailstorm

-The 1999 Sydney hailstorm was the costliest natural disaster in Australian insurance history, causing extensive damage along the east coast of New South Wales.
-The storm developed south of Sydney on the afternoon of Wednesday, 14 April 1999, and struck the city's eastern suburbs, including the central business district, later that evening.
+On the afternoon 14 April 1999, a powerful hailstorm formed north of Nowra and moved north toward the city of Sydney in New South Wales, Australia.
+It was the costliest natural disaster in Australian insurance history, causing extensive damage along the east coast of New South Wales.
+The storm struck the city's eastern suburbs, including the central business district, later that evening.